-Affiliate, Biophysics and Computational Biology
+Affiliate, center for Biophysics and quantitative Biology

 Professor Rienstra received his B.A. degree in chemistry from Macalester College (St. Paul, MN) in 1993 and his Ph.D. at the Massachusetts Institute of Technology in 1999.
 He was a postdoctoral fellow at Columbia University and joined the faculty at Illinois in 2002.
 His research interests are in solid state nuclear magnetic resonance (SSNMR), including the development of new pulse sequence methodology and instrumentation, and application to studies of protein structure and dynamics.